joni-jones/architecture/design-documents/order-flow-improvements.md

  - A message queue should process payments authorization transactions with minimal delay as some payment nonce expire within an hour.
  - For backward compatibility, the asynchronous payment processing should be available as alternative option for standard processing.
  - Order history should contain full details about failed and successful operations.
+ - Implement a mechanism to retry failed payment transactions for cases when it possible.